lkaimo/lkaimo/README.md

 - 👋 Hi, I’m @lkaimo
 - 👀 I’m interested in Web Development, Game Development, API and AI
-- 🌱 I’m currently learning Javascript frameworks...
+- 🌱 I’m currently learning Javascript frameworks
-- 📫 kaimosalalima@gmaill.com...
+- 📫 kaimosalalima@gmail.com

 <!---
 lkaimo/lkaimo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.